haliyan/fars.functions/README.md

 ```

 The `fars_summarize_years` function also takes a list or vector of years
-and produces a tibble.
-The rows of the tibble represent the 12 months in
+and produces a single tibble.
+The rows of the tibble represent the 12
-a year.
-The columns of the tibble are the years that were supplied to
+months in a year.
+The columns of the tibble are the years that were
-the function.
-The values contained in the tibble are the numbers of
+supplied to the function.
+The values contained in the tibble are the
-accidents in a particular month of a particular year.
+numbers of accidents in a particular month of a particular year.

 ``` r
 fars_summarize_years(c("2013","2014"))